UWPCE-PythonCert/ProgrammingInPython/source/modules/DictsAndSets.rst

   this
   that

-Which is equivalent to, but faster than:
+Which is equivalent to, but a bit faster than:

 .. code-block:: ipython